Edinburgh Gaming – A Guide to Gaming in Auld Reekie

 - Edinburgh Board Gamers – this group grew out of the Edinburgh Gamers Board Game Geek guild and now encompasses the Edinburgh Board Gamer Meetup group which itself has an Edinburgh Board Gamers Facebook group attached to it.
 All three web link presences serve their own purposes: Meetup lists the events and manages the RSVPs, Facebook and Board Game Geek pages are to cover people who use these platforms.

 - GEAS (Grand Edinburgh Adventuring Society) is the Edinburgh University RPG club.
-They run Conpulsion every year, a large gaming convention.
+They run Conpulsion every year, an RPG convention.

 - Watt Gamers.
 Heriot-Watt University’s gaming club.

 - SESWC is a war games club who meet every Thursday, from 7.00 pm until 11.00 pm in the Royal Navy & Royal Marine Association at 1 Broughton Road, Edinburgh.
 There’s space for up to fifteen 6’x4′ gaming tables and we have a good supply of scenery for miniatures games permanently stored on the premises.
 Other members play board or card games and there’s a bar on site for those who take their socialising seriously.
 See also Edinburgh Wargames too.